 Falling behind on bills.
 It’s happened to all of us at least once, and happens to many of us more often than we’d like to admit.
 Whether it’s a spending problem, an income problem, a budgeting problem, or just a LIFE problem, it happens.
-And we hardly ever talk about it, probably because it’s embarrassing and we don’t want to admit it… but burying your hand in the sand does nothing but make the problem much, much worse.
+And we hardly ever talk about it, probably because it’s embarrassing and we don’t want to admit it… but burying your head in the sand does nothing but make the problem much, much worse.

 There’s no judgement here.
 I’ve been there, and I know it’s a hard situation to unravel.
 This is an embarrassment-free, judgement-free guide on pulling yourself out of the hole – and staying there.